The Lucky Penny Table & DIY Table Runner

 The over all effect is beautiful up close and especially from a distance.
 Depending on how detailed you want to get, you can alternate sides of coins from head to tails, and the orientation of the coins as well, so they all line up like perfect little soldiers.
 The next project was to add pennies to basic changers to create a boarder.
 I had originally planned to do a thick band covering the entire edge, but I ended up deciding a simple ring looked better.
 Again this was just a simple glue gun project, so at the end of the season you can pop the pennies off your chargers and use them again for another season.
 Just another way to save your pennies this season!
 For these pennies I used a special container that had unique pennies we found upon sorting.
 By unique I mean they were not you run of the mill basic pennies.
 Out of $40 worth of pennies we probably had 30 or so random or odd pennies that we used for the six chargers to add interest.
 This charger had a cute kitty penny, that some one clearly crafted by decoupage while the charger below has a Canadian penny.
 I thought this would add another layer of visual interest and conversation to the tablescape as my guest looked at the pennies located on there plates.
 So I have been asked, Dirty Money on a table?
 My answer to this is you can actually spray the pennies with a light coat of clear spray paint, shellac or varnish to seal them prior to putting them on your table with dishes and food.
 Yes I will tell you after sorting the pennies, they are dirty, and yes I understand the thought of eating off them is gross, especially if you have small kids that might be prone to eating off the table.
 So that is my best advice if you still want to be able to disassemble the runner and reclaim your pennies back.
 If you don’t care about that a nice thick epoxy would probably be your best bet.
 Just remember the spirit of the table is to have fun and create a visual tablescape for your guests to enjoy.
-I have been in the business of creating interesting tablescapes for parties and events for years.So my entire thought process is, it is for one night, or one season, it is temporary, and then it’s gone so make it something fun and unusual.
-In this case when I am done with this holiday I will scrape off all my pennies and go spend them on something else. *Please note that this post may contain affiliate links for your convenience.
-These involve no extra cost to you, but may result in me receiving a small commission – for which I am very grateful!
-You can view my full advertising disclosure here.
+I have been in the business of creating interesting table settings for parties and events for years.So my entire thought process is, it is for one night, or one season, it is temporary, and then it’s gone so make it something fun and unusual.
+In this case when I am done with this holiday I will scrape off all my pennies and go spend them on something else.

 GET THIS PARTY STARTED: